Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 8

 station.
 It is thought the handle which

-Gallagher was working struck him on
+Gullagher was working struck him on

-the head, causing bim to fall off.
-He
+the head, causing bim to fall off, He !

-was dragged a distance of almost two
+was dragged a distance of almost two |

 hundred yards before the car was stop-

 ped.
-Oneleg was almost completely
+One leg was almost completely

-cut in two, his head and face were bad-
+cut in two, his head and face were bad- |

-ly cut and he received internal injuries.
+ly cut and he received internal injuries, !

 He was brought to Philipsburg, taken

-to the supervisor's office and the com-
+office and the com-

-pany surgeon, Dr. Aliport, summoned.
+pany surgeon, Dr. Allport, summoned. |

 Every possible care and attention was